-Manga Classics: Romeo and Juliet - Teacher's Guide [The Final Assessments]
+Manga Classics: A Midsummer Night's Dream - Teacher's Guide [The Final Assessments]

 Final Essay

 You will write a persuasive essay that PROVES one of the Main Topics listed below.

 Your piece MUST be written as a MULTI-PARAGRAPHED essay that is between 1000 and 1250 words, and consists of at least EIGHT paragraphs.